Elevator: Dispatcher-based simulation

-In this method, a virtual version of a building is created on a computer, modelling passengers and elevators as realistically as possible, and random numbers are used to model probability rather than mathematical equations and percentage probability.
+In this method, a virtual version of a building is created on a computer, modeling passengers and elevators as realistically as possible, and random numbers are used to model probability rather than mathematical equations and percentage probability.

-Dispatcher-based simulation has had major improvements over the years, but the principal remains the same.
+Dispatcher-based simulation has had major improvements over the years, but the principle remains the same.
 The most widely used simulator, Elevate, was first showcased in 1998 as Elevate Lite.

-Although it is currently the most accurate method of modelling an elevator system, the method does have drawbacks.
-Unlike calculations, it doesn’t find a RTT value because it doesn’t run standard round trips; thus it doesn’t conform with standardized elevator-traffic analysis methodology, and can’t be used to find values such as average interval; instead, it is generally used to find the average waiting time.
+Although it is currently the most accurate method of modeling an elevator system, the method does have drawbacks.
+Unlike calculations, it does not find a RTT value because it does not run standard round trips; thus it does not conform with standardized elevator-traffic analysis methodology, and cannot be used to find values such as average interval; instead, it is generally used to find the average waiting time.

 Monte Carlo simulation

-At the first Elevator and Escalator symposium in 2011, Al-Sharif proposed an alternative form of simulation that modeled a car’s single round trip before restarting and running again.
-This method is still capable of modelling complex systems, and also conforms with standard methodology by producing an RTT value.
+At the first Elevator and Escalator symposium in 2011, Al-Sharif proposed an alternative form of simulation that modeled a car's single round trip before restarting and running again.
+This method is still capable of modeling complex systems, and also conforms with standard methodology by producing an RTT value.
 The model was improved further in 2018 when Al-Sharif demonstrated a way to reintroduce a dispatcher-like function which can model destination control systems.

-While this does successfully remove simulation's major drawback, it isn’t quite as accurate as dispatcher-based simulations due to its simplifications and non-continual nature.
+While this does successfully remove simulation's major drawback, it is not quite as accurate as dispatcher-based simulations given its simplifications and non-continual nature.
 The Monte Carlo method also requires passenger count as an input, rather than passengers per second, in other methodologies.